-Sarah Beaty is an HR Director for Assessment, Engagement, & Development at General Mills.
+Sarah Beaty is an HR Director for Assessment, Engagement, and Development at General Mills.
 Over the last twenty years, Sarah has worked in the consumer products industry with companies including Procter & Gamble and General Mills.
-Her career path has incorporated leadership positions in sales, university recruiting, learning & development, executive coaching and talent management.
-Sarah and her team are currently working to both modernize and globally scale assessments, engagement listening & measurement, and employee & leader development.
+Her career path has incorporated leadership positions in sales, university recruiting, learning and development, executive coaching and talent management.
+Sarah and her team are currently working to both modernize and globally scale assessments, engagement listening and measurement, and employee and leader development.

 Avner Ben-Ner, Professor, Carlson School of Management